SymfonyCasts/vue/sfcasts/ep1/server-data.md

 And... it could get worse!
 What if we wanted to include the current category name in the page title... or as the h1 on the page!
 In that case, *both* of those would be missing on load!
-And if we started to render info about the authenticated user in Vue - like a user menu, if we loaded that data via AJAX, then we would need to hide that menu at first and *then* show it.
+And if we started to render info about the authenticated user in Vue - like a user menu, if we loaded that data via Ajax, then we would need to hide that menu at first and *then* show it.

 The point is: too much loading can be a big problem.